 4. Moisture Resistance

 White oak can be found in many parts of the world.
 It’s not considered an exotic wood, despite its beauty and popularity.
 Therefore, it can often be more affordable than some wood species, which may be more difficult to obtain or to ship.
+Contact us to ask about our pricing!

 White Oak Flooring Design Ideas